logicfish/NodeIgniter/README.md

 Configuration objects are also managed using prototypes, so that all modules access a global configuration set, and may also include their own private configurations which may include local overrides for global settings.
 When a module is loaded, a unique configuration object is created for that module, with it's prototype set to the global configuration object.

 Sub-modules may be declared public or private.
 If they are public, they will be bound to the global namespace; otherwise, they will only be visible from the parent module.
+Declaring a sub-module as public is directly equivalent to creating a top-level module of the same name/version.

 ### Ideas